 Time Needed: One to four hours depending on how much you like to poke and eat.

-This is an 11 block section of a diverse group of shops ranging from exclusive art galleries and antique dealers to William Sonoma and the Pottery Barn.
+Experience: This is an 11 block section of a diverse group of shops ranging from exclusive art galleries and antique dealers to William Sonoma and the Pottery Barn.
 The twenty five art galleries explore a varied range of art styles from the 17th to 21st centuries.
+It’s easy to get to on a Vancouver Airport layover.

 Between art galleries rest at any one of the innumerable coffee shops or pick up a treat at Meinhardts (3002 Granville Street).
 If you are around in time for an early dinner try West (on Granville at 13th) or Vijs, an excellent Indian fusion restaurant on 11th.